DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ## Partnerships process overview

 1. Cohort opens for registrations.
-2. Schools register ECT and mentors, choosing the programme type (provider-led or school-led) for each participant rather than making a schoolwide choice.
+2. Schools register ECTs and mentors, choosing the programme type (`provider-led` or `school-led`) for each participant rather than making a schoolwide choice.
 3. Lead providers find schools they want to partner with using `GET /schools` API endpoint.
 4. Lead providers create partnerships via the `POST /partnerships` endpoint.
-5. Other lead providers may also create partnerships with the same school in the same cohort.

 ## Understanding partnerships in the API